CWCT Course Descriptions

-This course covers the tools and techniques used in the mobile forensic analysis and topics include the SQLight database analysis, IOS/Android artifacts and applications forensics (browsers, messages, calendar, email, phone calls, pictures and multi-media).
+This course covers the tools and techniques used in the mobile forensic analysis and topics include the SQLight database analysis, IOS/Android artifacts and applications forensics (browsers, messages, calendar, email, phone calls, images and multi-media).
 Leaners will practice with forensic tools such as FTK and other open sources or free tools such as SQLite Studio and UFED reader.
 CWCT240 is an advanced course and will be offered as an optional course if there are sufficient demands.
 Pre-Requisite: CWCT255.

 CWCT245 Machine Learning for Cybersecurity